Guesansanjo/Spring/README.md

 We will configure model with JPA "jakarta persistence" jakarta.persistence to map to database.

-We will configure interface extends a class wich will be mapped to the customer entity to allow us use sql queries managed by us by the jakarta api
+We will configure interface extends a class wich will be mapped to the customer entity to allow us use sql queries managed by us by the jakarta apidoc